-Facts: With the same facts from Example 4, TTT pays Chopper Services Inc. (CS) \$200,000 to transport severed timbered by helicopter from the location within the harvest site where the timber was felled to a staging location where the logs can be delimbed, measured, and bucked by TSI, prior to being loaded into trucks by TTT and transported to a mill for further processing.
+Facts: With the same facts from Example 4, TTT pays Chopper Services Inc. (CS) \$200,000 to transport severed timber by helicopter from the location within the harvest site where the timber was felled to a staging location where the severed timber can be delimbed, measured, and bucked (manufactured into logs) by TSI, prior to being loaded into trucks by TTT and transported to a mill for further processing.

-Result: CS's provision of helicopter transportation services are part of the manufacturing operation (which began once the timber was felled), and are themselves manufacturing activities.
+Result: CS's provision of helicopter transportation services for transporting severed timber to a staging area within the manufacturing (harvest) site where the severed timber will be processed (measured, delimbed, and bucked) into logs are part of the manufacturing operation (which began after the timber was felled), and are themselves manufacturing activities.
 See RCW 82.08.02565 (2)(c)(ii).
-The \$200,000 CS received from TTT are subject to B&O tax under the Processing for Hire Timber Products classification, provided CS timely files the Annual Tax Performance Report as required under RCW 82.04.260(12).
+The \$200,000 CS received from TTT is subject to B&O tax under the processing for hire timber products classification.
+CS must timely file an Annual Tax Performance Report as required under RCW 82.04.260(12).

 - (5) Log hauling activities.
 Persons performing services for timber harvesters are often required to haul logs by motor vehicle from the harvest site to separate locations, over public roads.
-The income attributable to this hauling activity is subject to (( $\frac{1}{1}$ the public utility tax (PUT))) PUT. - (a) Effective August 1, 2015, RCW 82.16.020 provides a reduced PUT rate for most log transportation businesses.
-A "log transportation business" means the business of transporting logs by truck, except when the transportation meets the definition of urban transportation business or occurs exclusively on private roads.
-RCW 82.16.010. $((\frac{\text{The}}{\text{The}}))$ WAC 458-20-180 explains distinction between motor and urban transportation $((\frac{\text{is explained in WAC 458-20-180}}))$ .
-If the hauling is exclusively performed over private roads, the gross income from the transportation activity is subject to B&O tax under the $((\frac{\text{service and other activities B&O tax}}))$ Service & Other Activities classification, not $((\frac{\text{the}}{}))$ a PUT classification. - ((Example 5.
+The income attributable to this hauling activity is subject to (($\frac{1}{1}$)) PUT. - (a) Effective August 1, 2015, RCW 82.16.020 provides a reduced PUT rate for most log transportation businesses.
+A "log transportation business" means ((the)) a business ((of)) engaged in transporting logs by truck, except when the transportation meets the definition of urban transportation business or occurs exclusively on private roads.
+RCW 82.16.010.
+WAC 458-20-180 explains the distinction between motor and urban transportation ((is explained in WAC 458-20-180)).
+If the hauling is exclusively performed over private roads, the gross income from the transportation activity is subject to $\underline{B\&O}$ tax under the service and other activities (($\underline{B\&O}$ tax)) classification, not ((\underline{the})) \underline{a} PUT classification.

+- ((Example 5.
 Hauler A hauls logs over private roads from the harvest site to the transfer site where the logs are unloaded.
 Hauler B hauls these logs over both private and public roads from the transfer site to a mill.
 The income received by Hauler A is subject to tax under the service and other activities B&O tax classification.
 The income received by Hauler B is subject to the public utility tax. - (a) Subcontracting hauls to a third party.
 If the person hired to haul logs by motor carrier subcontracts part or all of the hauling to a third party, the amount paid to the third party is subject to the public utility tax if any part of the transportation performed by the third party occurred on a public road, and is subject to the B&O tax if the transportation occurred exclusively on private roads.
 The person originally hired to haul the logs by motor carrier may be entitled to claim the deduction for jointly furnished services in computing its PUT liability, depending on the circumstances.
 See WAC 458-20-179 for more information on the PUT deduction for services furnished jointly.
 No similar deduction is available under the B&O tax.